-- (i) some general insurances: which provide compensation or a benefit related to disability or incapacity, but the benefit is only payable after the person concerned has been so disabled/incapacitated for a minimum period.
-For example, in PA insurance the weekly benefit may not be payable unless disablement is for at least 2 weeks, such a minimum period being known as a waiting period.
-However, if the minimum time period is exceeded, compensation or benefits are payable for the full incapacity period. - (ii) business interruption insurance: BI policies sometimes specify that any loss occurring during the indemnity period is not payable unless it is for at least, say, 48 hours.
+- (i) some general insurances: which provide compensation or a benefit related to disability or incapacity, but the benefit is only payable after the person concerned has been so disabled/incapacitated for a minimum period, with entitlement for the full incapacity period.
+For example, in PA insurance weekly benefits will not be payable unless disablement lasts for at least, say, 2 weeks, such a minimum period being known as the waiting period. - (ii) business interruption insurance: BI policies sometimes specify that any loss occurring during the indemnity period is not payable unless it is for at least, say, 48 hours.

-Note: With neither of the above examples does the usual policy wording actually use the word "franchise", which term is incomprehensible to the majority of the insuring public.
+Note: With neither of the above examples does the usual policy actually uses the word "franchise", which term is incomprehensible to the majority of the insuring public.